 Importance of Lived Experience

-Meaningful engagement of people with lived experience of suicide, mental illness and related issues is essential to achieving better mental health and wellbeing outcomes for all Australians.
+Meaningful engagement of people with lived experience of issues related to mental distress, trauma, suicidality and addiction is essential to achieving better mental health, social and wellbeing outcomes for all Australians.

 People with lived experience, hold vital knowledge about what is needed from the system, both for individual care and at broader levels.